 16 Examples Of Catharsis Psychology

 A string of unfortunate events or a traumatic experience can cause a feeling of turmoil that builds and builds.
-Eventually, you get to the point where you feel like there's so much emotion bottled up inside that you're about to explode.
+Eventually, you may reach a point where you feel like there's so much emotion bottled up inside that you become overwhelmed and feel you’re about to explode.
 When that happens, catharsis psychology can be extremely helpful.
 Read on to learn about the definition of catharsis psychology and sixteen ways to make it work for you.

 You've probably heard the word "catharsis," but perhaps you don't know exactly what it means.
-In fact, it comes from the Greek word "katharsis," which refers to purification or cleansing.
+It comes from the Greek word "katharsis," which refers to purification or cleansing.
 When used by modern psychologists, catharsis means discharging negative emotions to relieve intense anxiety, stress, anger, or fear.

-In recent years, catharsis psychology has been adapted a bit to become more modern.
+In recent years, catharsis psychology has been adapted a bit to become more applicable to modern times and situations.
 Psychoanalysis still focuses on getting over negative events and feelings, but not necessarily in a cathartic way.
-However, a catharsis can still be a great outlet for people who are having trouble with stress, anger, and their emotions, and many people have relied on it to successfully release these afeelings.
+However, catharsis can still be a great outlet for people who are having trouble with stress, anger, and their emotions, and many people have relied on it to successfully release these feelings.

 There are many ways to discharge emotions.
 The following examples are broad categories that include thousands of specific ways to achieve an emotional catharsis.

-- Music: Throughout history, music has been used to help people deal with emotions.
-Music is in itself an emotional experience.
+1. Music: Throughout history, music has been used to help people deal with emotions.
+Music is often in itself an emotional experience.
 When you feel sad and listen to a sad song, you may feel better.
-It brings catharsis as it releases those sad feelings and clears the way for more positive emotions.
+It brings a sense catharsis as it releases those sad feelings and clears the way for more positive emotions.